Greece

 Pictures of the entire code list

-Normal series since 1983 in black on white, with euroband since 2004.
+Current passenger series since 1983 in black on white, with euroband since 2004.

 The registration consists of three letter, a hyphen and four numerals, starting from 1000.

-Above the hyphen is the national seal.
-The first two letters denote the district, where KP stands for Korinthia.
+The first two letters denote the district, where IB stands for Athens.

 Left of the plate is a blue euroband with the oval GR in white below the twelve European golden stars.

-Normal series since 1983 in black on white, with euroband since 2004.
+Current passenger series since 1983 in black on white, with euroband since 2004.

 The registration consists of three letter, a hyphen and four numerals, starting from 1000.

-Above the hyphen is the national seal.
-The first two letters denote the district, where IB is still an unknown code.
+Above the hyphen is the national seal, below the hyphen is an inspection seal.

 Left of the plate is a blue euroband with the oval GR in white below the twelve European golden stars.

-Normal series since 1983 in black on white, with euroband since 2004.
+Current passenger series since 1983 in black on white, with euroband since 2004.

 The registration consists of three letter, a hyphen and four numerals, starting from 1000.